-The Effects of Conflict and Flight: National Identities of Syrian Refugees
+Legacies of War: The Effects of Conflict and Displacement on National Belonging

 Funded by IKEA Foundation Research Fellowship

-This project theorises on the effects of conflict and flight on national identity.
-To advance the explanatory power of International Relations (IR) approaches, it develops an interdisciplinary framework and tests it on the empirical case study of Syria.
+This project theorises on the effects of conflict and displacement on national identity.
+To advance the explanatory power of International Relations (IR) approaches, it develops an interdisciplinary framework and tests it on the empirical case study of Syrian and Palestinian refugees.
 The project analyses data collected in large N online surveys.
-The results aim to explore transformations in the meaning of national identity among Syrians and Syrian refugees with specific attention given to the voices of women.
-How Syrians themselves draw the boundaries around their national in-group will be crucial for any peace settlement as well as for the legitimacy of a future Syrian state, in addition to having broader implications for how IR theory understands national identity change amid conflict.
-For a cross-case analysis, a study on Palestinian refugees was added to the project.
-Currently, surveys are being conducted among Palestinian refugees in the West Bank.
+The results aim to explore transformations in the meaning of national identity among Syrian and Palestinian refugees with specific attention given to the voices of women.
+How Syrians and Palestinians themselves draw the boundaries around their national in-group will be crucial for any peace settlement and the legitimacy of any future state, in addition to having broader implications for how IR theory understands national identity change amid conflict.